I Dyed My Hair The Colour Of The Season But It's Not As High Maintenance As You Might Think

 As my appointment came to an end, we got on to the dreaded topic of maintenance.
 Jenny explained to me that red is one of the more difficult colours to opt for as it’s the fastest to fade but also the hardest to remove entirely.
 This is because the pigment clings to the hair more intensely than others.
 However, I've found the perfect routine and have managed to make it fairly low maintenance, avoiding the typical monthly visits to keep my colour topped up.

 The first port of call is good haircare.
-A friend of mine, who is also a hairdresser, once told me that there’s no point in spending £100+ on professional hair colour and then using products that aren't compatible with it, so I picked up the Bed Head by TIGI Colour Goddess Oil-Infused Shampoo For Coloured Hair, £17.95, and Conditioner, £29.45, both of which have rave reviews online.
+A friend of mine, who is also a hairdresser, once told me that there’s no point in spending $170 CAD+ on professional hair colour and then using products that aren't compatible with it, so I picked up the Bed Head by TIGI Colour Goddess Oil-Infused Shampoo For Coloured Hair, $31.41 CAD, and Conditioner, $51.54 CAD, both of which have rave reviews online.
 Sure, they're a little pricier than high street shampoos but they come in massive bottles, nourish and strengthen coloured hair with shea butter, vitamin E and keratin, and smell like caramel.

 Overall, my new red tresses make a nice difference after six years of having my hair bleached and balayaged, which can be drying and stressful on hair.
 Amazingly, I always walk away from the salon with super soft hair.
 The new texture and shine has also changed my curl pattern, and it settles into the structure much more easily, making it simpler to manage.
 I may have made the change in time for autumn this year, but it certainly isn't just for the colder months.
 This time, the red is here to stay.